-F.2 National Good Neighbor Day: Creating Change Through Celebration
+F.2 National Good Neighbor Day: Creating Change Through Celebration celebrating and practical ways for your neighborhood to join in.

-National Good Neighbor Day offers a new approach to promoting neighborhood well-being, beginning with celebration and social connection.
-Join this panel featuring leading experts from The Hopeful Neighborhood Project, the University of Missouri Extension, and CommunityWorks as we explore the power of celebrating and discovering practical ways for your neighborhood to get involved.
+National Good Neighbor Day provides a new way to generate neighborhood well-being, starting with celebration and social connection.
+Join this panel with leading experts from The Hopeful Neighborhood Project, University of Missouri Extension, and CommunityWorks as we explore the power of